 Controlling and limiting early lactation diseases are key to getting animals off to the right start.
-Now, Genex is offering members and customers another way – a genetic way – to limit metritis in future generations.
-With the December sire summary, Genex is releasing the Metritis (MTR) breeding value.
+Now, GENEX is offering members and customers another way – a genetic way – to limit metritis in future generations.
+GENEX published a Metritis (MTR) breeding value.
 This new breeding value is a prime example of the cooperative’s dedication to data-driven innovation for the genetic improvement of members’ herds.

 According to the cooperative's research arm, known as the CRI ICB, metritis prevalence in cows less than 45 days in milk (DIM) is 7.9%.1 Said another way, at any one point in time nearly 8% of cows within a herd are observed as having metritis.